Brad Stevens: 2007–08 season

-At the start of the 2007–08 season, Stevens was the second youngest coach in Division I basketball.
-He got off to a fast start, winning his first eight games before falling to Wright State 43–42.
-Legendary coach Bob Knight, whose Texas Tech team was an early victim, said "I wish we played as smart as they do."
-Virginia Tech coach Seth Greenberg added "they've got toughness about them and they expect to win."
+At the start of the 2007–08 season, Stevens was the second-youngest coach in Division I basketball.
+He got off to a fast start, winning his first eight games before narrowly falling to Wright State 43–42.
+Legendary coach Bob Knight, whose Texas Tech team was an early victim, said: "I wish we played as smart as they do."
+Virginia Tech coach Seth Greenberg added: "they've got toughness about them and they expect to win."

 Midway through Stevens' first season, with the Bulldogs at 12–1, The New York Times wrote "so far, Stevens has made the transition [to head coach] look easy."
 The Times went on to state that Stevens had the calm and composure of a seasoned veteran.
 "You've got a lot of people always looking for the next step.
 And that's not what I was doing.
-I was just trying to figure out a way to win the next game and think like a head coach."
-Stevens said.
+I was just trying to figure out a way to win the next game and think like a head coach," Stevens said.

 Butler ended the regular season with a 27–3 record, taking first place in the Horizon League with a 16–2 in conference mark.
-The team beat Illinois-Chicago 66–50 and Cleveland State 70–55 to claim the league's tournament title and an automatic bid to the 2008 NCAA tournament.
+The team beat Illinois–Chicago 66–50 and Cleveland State 70–55 to claim the league's tournament title and an automatic bid to the 2008 NCAA tournament.
 Butler was awarded the seven seed in the East Regional.
 They beat tenth-seeded South Alabama 81–61 in the first round, before falling to second-seeded Tennessee 76–71 in overtime.

-Stevens ended up with a school and Horizon league record 30 wins, beating several big name schools – Michigan, Texas Tech, Florida State, Ohio State – along the way.
-In so doing, he became the third-youngest head coach in NCAA Division I history to lead a team to 30 wins in a season, and became the fourth-winningest first-year coach.
+Stevens ended up with a school and Horizon league record 30 wins, beating several big-name schools—Michigan, Texas Tech, Florida State, Ohio State—along the way.
+In doing so, he became the third-youngest head coach in NCAA Division I history to lead a team to 30 wins in a season and became the fourth-winningest first-year coach.
 Butler was nationally ranked for a school and league record 19 consecutive weeks.
 Butler's 30–4 record was the best among teams that did not reach the Final Four.
 Stevens was a finalist for the Hugh Durham Award, losing to Keno Davis of Drake, and a finalist for the Jim Phelan National Coach of the Year Award, losing to Bo Ryan.

-At the conclusion of the season, Butler signed Stevens to a seven-year contract.
+At the end of the season, Butler signed Stevens to a seven-year contract.
 "We are extremely excited to reach this long-term agreement to have Brad continue to lead our program," Collier remarked.